Cray-HPE/docs-csm/install/shcd_hmn_connections_rules.md

 * `bB`: where `B` is the ordinal of the node BMC.
 This should be `0`.
 * `nN`: where `N` is the ordinal of the node This should be `0`.

-For example, if an application node is in slot 4 of cabinet 3000, then it would have `x3000c0s4b0n0` as its component name (xname).
+For example, if an application node is in slot 4 of air-cooled cabinet 3000, then it would have `x3000c0s4b0n0` as its component name (xname).

 <a name="application-node-dual-node-chassis"></a>